wojtekmaj/markdown-to-jsx/.changeset/graceful-foxes-smile.md

 Fix null children crashing app in production

-When `null` or `undefined` is passed as children to the `<Markdown>` component, it would previously crash the app in production.
-This fix handles these cases by converting them to empty strings.
+When `null` is passed as children to the `<Markdown>` component, it would previously crash the app in production.
+This fix handles this case by converting it to empty string.

 ### Usage Example